paolosalvatori/azure-function-premium-plan/README.md

 }
 ```

+As an altenative, you can use of a static, singleton instance of the HttpClient object to call the external ipify service via HTTPS.
+To avoid holding more connections than necessary, we suggest to reuse client instances rather than creating new ones with each function invocation.
+We recommend reusing client connections for any language that you might write your function in.
+For example, .NET clients like the HttpClient, DocumentClient, and Azure Storage clients can manage connections if you use a single, static client.
+For more information, see [https://docs.microsoft.com/en-us/azure/azure-functions/manage-connections#static-clients](https://docs.microsoft.com/en-us/azure/azure-functions/manage-connections#client-code-examples).

 Note: when debugging the Azure Function locally, make sure to replace the placeholders in the local.settings.json file with valid connection strings to storage account, Service Bus namespace, and Cosmos DB account.

 ## Run the sample